metio/terraform-provider-k8s/docs/data-sources/pkg_crossplane_io_lock_v1beta1_manifest.md

 Required:

 - `dependencies` (Attributes List) Dependencies are the list of dependencies of this package.
-The order ofthe dependencies will dictate the order in which they are resolved. (see [below for nested schema](#nestedatt--packages--dependencies))
+The order of the dependencies will dictate the order in which they are resolved. (see [below for nested schema](#nestedatt--packages--dependencies))
 - `name` (String) Name corresponds to the name of the package revision for this package.
 - `source` (String) Source is the OCI image name without a tag or digest.
 - `type` (String) Type is the type of package.
 Can be either Configuration or Provider.